s-manguy/projects/RWD/fcc-02-survey-form/README.md

+# The freeCodeCamp project : Build a Survey Form
-This project is the second of five projects to obtain the RWD Certification.
+This project is the second of five projects to obtain the [**RWD Certification**](https://www.freecodecamp.org/certification/fcc3ab085a4-3e2d-4160-a445-50914111cc0d/responsive-web-design).

 Have a look at the [codepen](https://codepen.io/s-manguy/full/NWbgNYP) realised on 2021/02/18  to see the result.

-# The freeCodeCamp project : Build a Survey Form
 ## Instructions

 **Objective:** Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/VPaoNP.